MineClever/MMRT/README.md

 # MMRT
-Those tool materials is made for Source Engine Games only Source engine is not in pbr shade system. so make it easy just in NPR ways~
+Those tool materials is made for Source Engine Games only.\n Source engine is not in pbr shade system.\n so make it easy just in NPR ways~\n
 # current target
 [x] metal reflection
 [ ] skin refletion